-Finding the right sound-deadening materials for your car can be a sticky situation sometimes (literally).
+Finding the right sound deadening materials for your car can be a sticky situation sometimes (literally).
 There are a ton of options out there!
 We set out to find which ones are made in the USA.
 A good sound-deadening setup can help you eliminate rattles, block noise, and absorb the natural vibrations in your car.
-Below are our findings on different types of sound-deadening materials, and tons of details about what to consider when you’re making this type of purchase.
+Below are our findings on different types of sound-deadening materials and tons of details about what to consider when making this purchase.

 Full List of Sound Deadening Brands Made in the USA

-The Damplifier Pro product from Second Skin Audio offers great value and they take their material quality seriously – all of their products are 100% butyl rubber.
-Damplifier Pro is a very thick foil and has a high heat rating (450 F), which makes it safe to use even in high-heat applications like your engine’s firewall.
+The Damplifier Pro product from Second Skin Audio offers excellent value, and they take their material quality seriously – all of their products are 100% butyl rubber.
+Damplifier Pro is a very thick foil with a high heat rating (450 F), making it safe to use even in high-heat applications like your engine’s firewall.

-Second Skin Audio’s customer service team was quick to respond to all of our questions and told us they ship directly from their U.S. factory super frequently, so their mats aren’t just sitting in a warehouse for months at a time before they get to you.
-The process for installing Damplifier Pro mats is pretty easy, it just takes a long time, depending on the amount of square footage you need to cover.
+Second Skin Audio’s customer service team quickly responded to our questions and told us they ship directly from their U.S. factory super frequently, so their mats aren’t just sitting in a warehouse for months at a time before they get to you.
+Installing Damplifier Pro mats is pretty easy; it just takes a long time, depending on how much square footage you need to cover.
 And you also have to wear gloves – the edges of the foil are a little sharp.

 If you’d rather use a liquid sound deadener, Second Skin Audio sells Spectrum Liquid, which can be used in tandem with mats to cover some harder-to-reach places around your vehicle, inside or out.
-Spectrum Liquid comes with a lot of the same heat rating and quality characteristics as their Damplifier product and is incredibly thick.
-Using a spray gun to apply this product will be the easiest or you could use a brush or roller.
-Second Skin Audio has also started to produce some home soundproofing products all made in the USA as well.
+Spectrum Liquid has many of the same heat rating and quality characteristics as their Damplifier product and is incredibly thick.
+Using a spray gun to apply this product will be the easiest, or you could use a brush or roller.
+Second Skin Audio has also started to produce some home soundproofing products, all made in the USA as well.

 Dynamat Xtreme is a solid elastomeric butyl and aluminum mat option for sound deadening.
 They offer quality material and have a heat rating of 300 F. In terms of installation, it takes a while, but the process is pretty simple.
-You’ll want to do some surface cleaning beforehand to make sure the foil sticks well, but cutting and placing the mats in the right spots will be easy for you to manage.
-It is a little expensive but they’ve got a good reputation for quality products.
+You’ll want to do some surface cleaning beforehand to ensure the foil sticks well, but cutting and placing the mats in the right spots will be easy for you to manage.
+It is a little expensive, but they have a good reputation for quality products.

 Hushmat is another sound-deadening mat option that prides itself on ease of application.
-Their foil has smoother edges than other mats on the market, it sticks fairly well, and it’s easy to cut with a simple pair of scissors.
+Their foil has smoother edges than other mats on the market, sticks fairly well, and is easy to cut with a simple pair of scissors.

 One of their bigger selling points is they offer tons of sound-deadening kits for various makes, models, and years of vehicles.
 So, if you don’t want to spend time calculating the square footage you need to cover your car, HushMat might have an option for you.
-Their foil is a little thinner than others so doesn’t offer the most sound-blocking performance but it gets the job done (the advantage being the edges of the foil are smoother).
+Their foil is a little thinner than others, so it doesn’t offer the most sound-blocking performance, but it gets the job done (the advantage being the edges of the foil are smoother).

 LizardSkin is another American-made sound-deadening spray option.
 It’s relatively easy to apply, easy to clean with soap and water, has good spray control, and gets the job done in terms of sound-deadening performance.

 Their product is non-toxic and class-A fire rated as well.
-LizardSkin also sells a “SuperPro Application Kit” that comes with everything you need for installation, including a spray gun.
-Note: if you’re also using their Ceramic Insulation product, you have to apply their Sound Control spray first.
+LizardSkin also sells a “SuperPro Application Kit” with everything you need for installation, including a spray gun.
+Note: if you’re also using their Ceramic Insulation product, you must apply their Sound Control spray first.

 Mats vs. Sprays